Nikon D850 vs Sony RX10 IV

 Studio photographers will appreciate that the Nikon D850 (unlike the RX10 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D850 and the RX10 IV are recent models that are part of the current product line-up.
 The D850 replaced the earlier Nikon D810, while the RX10 IV followed on from the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D850 and RX10 IV can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Sony RX10 IV Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D850 and the Sony RX10 IV?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.